PoissonJ/notes/os/projects/project1b/README.md

  * `make consecutive` which compiles consecutive
  * `make safe_increment` which compiles safe_increment and creates a txt file with 10 lines labeled 1 through 10
- * `make clean` to delete the compiled programs
+ * `make clean` to delete the compiled programs, foo.txt and config
  * `make` that compiles everything.

-The execution below follows running simply `make`
+The execution below follows running simply `make` and then `make clean` after the execution.

 ## Execution